sondregronas/EduGameDist/README.md

 Run using `docker-compose up -d`.
 A few folders should appear.

+Please refer to the docker manual if you wish to customize your ports or volume locations.

 ## Usage
 Navigate to the URLs hosted by docker:
 - Frontend url: `localhost:80`<br>